Karl is a longtime freelancer who's passionate about music, art, and writing.

 The guitar adds a full brightness to the track while an easy breathing synth is joined by a high shine of starry light from a gently chiming sound that sparkles above it.
 The drums grow stronger, striking harder but everything still drifts on with the deep waves of bass and the soft rise of choral sounds under it all.
 There’s a feeling of ease to the music that I enjoy.

-“Witness” begins with fuzzed out guitar, a chiming shine of synth and full-sounding electric bass.
-The luminescent synth sings out a delicate line as another medium-high synth adds a mournful feeling of the track.
+“Witness” begins with fuzzed-out guitar, a chiming shine of synth and full-sounding electric bass.
+The luminescent synth sings out a delicate line as another medium-high synth adds a mournful feeling to the track.
 The guitar is full of emotion and the drums add motion to the track, throbbing on with force and energy.
-Now that medium level synth plays the dense washes of sound that add further shape to the music while a pan pipe-like synth adds a soft airy breath behind it.
+Now that medium-level synth plays the dense washes of sound that add further shape to the music while a pan pipe-like synth adds a soft airy breath behind it.

 Waves of thick, deep bass wash over the opening of “Stagger Into Paradise” along with slow pulses of a low synth that throb into the music as the guitar creates a shifting wall of sound.
 There’s a piano that shimmers into the track over the depths of bass along with extended lines of high synth.
 There are chimes that shine as well over the slightly melancholy piano line as the guitar keeps extending notes out before fading into silence.